anubhav-97/Garbage-Classifier/README.md

 # Garbage-Classifier
-Introduction:
+## Introduction:
 The Garbage Classifier is a machine learning model and accompanying code that aims to classify images into various categories of garbage.
 This project provides a solution to automatically classify garbage images, helping to promote proper waste management and recycling practices.

-Installation:
+## Installation:
 To use the Garbage Classifier, please follow the steps below:

-Clone the repository from GitHub: bash
+### 1. Clone the repository from GitHub:
-Copy code
 git clone https://github.com/anubhav-97/Garbage-Classifier.git
-Install the required dependencies.
-It is recommended to use a virtual environment to avoid conflicts with other Python packages. bash
+### 2. Install the required dependencies.
+It is recommended to use a virtual environment to avoid conflicts with other Python packages.
-Copy code
 cd Garbage-Classifier
 pip install -r requirements.txt
-Download the pre-trained model weights:
+### 3. Download the pre-trained model weights:
-You will need to download the pre-trained model weights file from the following link and place it in the weights directory:
+### You will need to download the pre-trained model weights file from the following link and place it in the weights directory:
-Download Model Weights
+### Download Model Weights

-Run the application:
+### 4. Run the application:

-Copy code
 python classify.py
-Usage:
+## Usage:
 Once the application is running, you can use it to classify garbage images.
 Here are the steps to follow:
 Place the image file you want to classify in the images directory.

-In the terminal or command prompt, execute the following command:
+In the terminal or command prompt, execute the following command: python classify.py

-Copy code
-python classify.py
 The application will process the image and display the predicted category of the garbage in the console.
-Customization:
+## Customization:
 If you want to train the model on your own dataset or modify the existing code, you can follow the steps below:

 Prepare your dataset: